RachyJ/python-opencv/README.md

 # python-opencv

-Learning project for image processing knowledge.
+Learning project for image processing and computer vision.

 Samples are from book *Practical Python and OpenCV: An Instroductory, Example Driven Guide to Image Processing and Computer Vision* by Adrian Rosebrock.

-The original samples in the book are in Python 2 and I convert them to Python 3.
+The original samples in the book are in Python 2 and I convert them to Python 3 here.

 Learning notes: